Network organizational structure: Definition, best practices & examples

 Strong employee motivation

 The success of networked organizations relies on motivated employees.
-Each team member needs to have a strong internal motivation to get their tasks done.
-This is because there is little direct supervision from management.
+Each team member needs strong internal motivation to complete their tasks, as there is little direct supervision from management.

 Incentives, such as upskilling, recognition programs, and growth opportunities, can help.
 Communicating their individual responsibilities also helps them understand their impact on the organization.